Easy Kananaskis Hikes Everyone Will Love

 Time needed: One hour minimum and up to a full day if you decide to explore the area.
 Get to the parking lot early as this is one of the busiest Kananaskis hikes because it’s easy and beautiful.

-For an easy Kananaskis hike – and possibly even a beginner backpacking trip – head for Elbow Lake.
+For an easy Kananaskis hike – and possibly even a beginner backpacking trip with kids – head for Elbow Lake.
 It’s just 1.3 km one way and although its steep in places, there are benches for those of you who need to rest.
 In total there is 137 m elevation gain.
 The lake itself is a beauty.
 A few of the campsites overlook the water.
 The easy walk around the lake is also very worthwhile.

 From the Trans-Canada Highway turn south on Highway 40 and follow it for about 62 km.
 The well-signed trailhead is on the east side of the highway.
 Note that the access to Elbow Lake is closed from December 1st until June 14th.